 This option applies only if you have had a scan recently.
 We will ask you to bring a recent scan report (performed within 2weeks) with the measurements of the baby.

-Includes an ultrasound scan followed by the Harmony blood test.
+Includes an ultrasound scan followed by the Panorama blood test.

 “Efficient communication & Quick Turn-around Extremely Professional”By A Verified Patient

 “I am very happy to have a healthy and a happy baby.
 We are very grateful.”By A Verified Patient